Holidays

 Please discuss this further with our sales team who will be happy to assist in picking the best trip for your family.

-The trip ends in Osaka.
-We have included a shared transfer from your hotel or train journey from Osaka's Nanba Station direct to Kansai Airport.
-This is a short 35minute journey on the Nankai Rapit bullet train with reserved seat reservations for the best train time for your onward journey.
+The trip ends in Osaka upon checkout on the last morning of your itinerary.
+If you are then heading straight to Kansai Airport for your onward journey, we include a shared transfer from your Osaka hotel or a train journey from Osaka's Nanba Station, direct to Kansai Airport.
+The train option is a short journey of approximately 35-minutes on the Nankai Rapit bullet train with reserved seats for the best train time for your onward journey.
+If you are making your own onward journey instead, a transfer to Kansai Airport will not be included.

-This trip is on a bed and breakfast basis throughout the trip to allow you flexibility when staying in the cities and larger towns.
-We have also included 6 evening meals when you will stay in a traditional minshuku or ryokan.
+This trip is on a bed and breakfast basis throughout to give you flexibility when staying in the cities and larger towns.
+We have also included 6 evening meals when you stay in the traditional minshuku or ryokan.

-Included evening meals will generally be kaiseki style, this is a traditional Japanese multi-course meal including multiple small dishes freshly prepared with locally-sourced seasonal ingredients.
+The included evening meals will generally be kaiseki style - this is a traditional Japanese multi-course meal consisting of several small dishes freshly prepared using locally-sourced seasonal ingredients.
 Meals are generally served at low tables, and you will be required to sit on cushions on the floor.
-Knives and forks will be rarely seen, be prepared to use chopsticks.
-Outside of the cities breakfasts will also be exclusively Japanese style.
+Knives and forks are rarely seen, so be prepared to use chopsticks.
+Outside of the cities, breakfasts will also be exclusively Japanese style.

-Other fantastic Japanese cuisine experiences are Teppanyaki, where diners sit at a hot iron grill and watch their dishes cooked in front of them (usually with some theatrics); or Shabu-shabu where dinners sit around a large cooking pot filled with broth and served a selection of tofu, raw meat (usually thinly sliced pork and beef) and vegetables to dip in the boiling broth before eating.
+Other fantastic Japanese cuisine experiences include Teppanyaki, where diners sit at a hot iron grill and watch their dishes being cooked in front of them (usually with some theatrics).
+Another is Shabu-shabu, where diners sit around a large cooking pot filled with broth and are served a selection of tofu, raw meat (usually thinly sliced pork and beef) and vegetables that are then dipped in the boiling broth and dipping sauces before being eaten.

-For food on the go you can always be sure to find bao buns and onigiri in local convenience stores.
-Bao buns are a parcel of steamed dough containing a tasty filling, often pork, and are the Japanese version of grabbing a sandwich.
-Onigiri are a parcel of rice with a tasty filling and often come with a seaweed wrapping and usually triangular in shape.
+For food on the go, you can always be sure to find Bao buns and Onigiri in local convenience stores.
+Bao buns are parcels of steamed dough containing a tasty filling, often pork, and grabbing one is the Japanese version of grabbing a sandwich.
+Onigiri are rice parcels, usually triangular, with a tasty sour or salty filling such as pickled plum or salted salmon, and come wrapped in nori seaweed.
 Both make great snacks for while you are out exploring.

-Similar to most of Asia breakfast is really an extension of lunch or evening meals.
-You generally won’t find a croissant or bowl of cereal but instead a warm bowl of ramen or perhaps Omuraisu, an omelette filled with rice and topped with ketchup.
-Coffee is also not as widely popular as it is in the UK so you may have to rely on the plentiful Green Tea to provide your daily caffeine fix.
+As in most of Asia, breakfast is really a version of lunch or the evening meal.
+At breakfast in Japan you generally won’t find a croissant or bowl of cereal - instead you’re likely to find a warm bowl of ramen or perhaps Omu-raisu, an omelette made with thin fried scrambled egg, filled with fried rice, and topped with ketchup.

-For this trip you will experience several different types of accommodation in keeping with the locations you are staying to provide a true taste of Japan.
-Whilst in Tokyo, Kyoto and Osaka you will stay in comfortable 3* or 4* hotels with all the facilities you would expect from a city hotel including en-suite bathrooms, air-conditioning, TV and most have a small fridge too.
-Space is a premium in Japanese cities so hotels are multi-storey and rooms are generally compact and cosy.
+On this trip, you will experience several different types of accommodation in keeping with the locations in which you are staying, to provide you with a true taste of Japan.
+Whilst in Tokyo, Kyoto, and Osaka, you will stay in comfortable 3-star or 4-star hotels with all the facilities you would expect from a city hotel including en-suite bathrooms, air-conditioning, TV, and (in most) a small fridge too.
+Space is at a premium in Japanese cities, so hotels are multi-storey and rooms are generally compact and cosy.

-Whilst on the trails you will have the opportunity to stay in smaller traditional accommodations including Ryokans and Minshukus for a classic Japanese experience.
-Ryokan are traditional Japanese-style inns and may be a modern concrete or traditional wooden structure, with traditional rooms consisting of a tatami matting (straw matting) floor and a futon which is laid out by the staff in the evening for sleeping.
-The rooms are private and have en-suite facilities as well as communal hot spring style baths (segregated by sex).
-In the evenings meals are enjoyed together and are lovingly prepared by your hosts.
+Whilst on the trails you will have the opportunity to stay in smaller traditional accommodations, including Ryokan and Minshuku, for a classic Japanese experience.
+Ryokan are traditional Japanese-style inns and may take the form of a modern concrete or a traditional wooden structure.
+They generally have tatami rooms that have a tatami (straw matting) floor on which a traditional futon mattress is laid out directly by staff in the evening, in time for going to bed.
+There may also be cushions and/or chairs and a table all very low to the ground in such rooms, so be prepared to be able to get all the way up and down.
+The rooms are private and have en-suite facilities as well as access to communal hot spring style baths (segregated by gender).
+In the evenings, meals are enjoyed together with other guests and are lovingly prepared by your hosts.

-Minshukus are also a type of family-run inns built in a traditional style with tatami matting and futons, however, you may be required to lay out yourself in the evening and they do not usually offer ensuite facilities.
-These are a slightly less formal style accommodation, a home from home, with warm hospitality and excellent food.
-Minshukus feel like you are staying with friends and provide a real off the beaten track experience to your trip.
+Minshuku are also a type of family-run inn built in a traditional style with tatami matting and futons, however you may be required to lay out your futon yourself in the evening and they do not usually offer en-suite facilities.
+These are a slightly less formal style of accommodation, a home from home, with warm hospitality and excellent food.
+Staying at a Minshuku feels as if you are staying with friends, and provides a real off-the-beaten-track experience.

 Private Tour Guides